mminkoff/ember-filestack/README.md

 # Compatibility

-* Ember.js v3.24 or above
+- Ember.js v3.24 or above
-* Ember CLI v3.24 or above
+- Ember CLI v3.24 or above
-* Node.js v12 or above
+- Node.js v12 or above

-ember-filestack supports all ember LTS versions (that means 3.8+ at the moment).
+ember-filestack supports all ember LTS versions (that means 3.24+ at the moment).
 With that being said, it may support versions even older than that.

-To use it on ember versions prior to 2.5, you must include [ember-assign-polyfill](https://github.com/shipshapecode/ember-assign-polyfill) on your app.

-Angle bracket invocation syntax is optional, but if you can use it in ember versions back to 2.12 if you install [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) on your app.

 # Migration from 1.0.0

 There are important changes since v1.0.0.
 Most will be supported with deprecation notices until v3.0.0.
 However, there have also been important changes in the underlyng filestack.js module.
 Please refer to the [Filestack API changelog](https://github.com/filestack/filestack-js/blob/cc3196dc2a9c65ec503eb264d362998114ba142e/CHANGELOG.md) for changes to available options.

 Please read our [migration guide](https://github.com/mminkoff/ember-filestack/blob/master/MIGRATION.md) for changes to `environment.js` and the Ember components.